 When there has not been an investment in embedding the new habits of inclusive leaders to middle management level – the holy grail of an ‘inclusive culture’ is never going to happen.

 All the rubbish ‘tactics’ and ‘initiatives’ represent money and resources flushed down the toilet.
 Literally.
 If you are sick of the stench of BS on diversity and inclusion, it’s time to get real about a new approach.
 After all, isn’t the definition of insanity trying the same approach over and over again and expecting a different result.

-Embedding the 6 habits of an inclusive leader is what we are doing with leaders who want more than the fancy backpack – they want to reach the summit.
+Embedding the 6 habits of inclusive leadership is what we are doing with leaders who want more than the fancy backpack – they want to reach the summit.
 They know that that involves blood sweat and tears.